Early Life and Education of Elizabeth II: A Complete Timeline

 1936: Abdication of Edward VIII

-In 1936, Edward VIII abdicated, leading to Elizabeth's father becoming King George VI and making Elizabeth the heir presumptive to the throne.
+In 1936, Edward VIII abdicated, leading to Elizabeth's father becoming King George VI and Elizabeth becoming heir presumptive to the throne.

 In 1936, Elizabeth's father acceded to the throne upon the abdication of his brother Edward VIII, making the ten-year-old Princess Elizabeth the heir presumptive.

-In September 1939, Britain entered the Second World War, and plans to evacuate Princesses Elizabeth and Margaret to Canada were rejected.
+In September 1939, Britain entered the Second World War, leading to discussions about evacuating Princesses Elizabeth and Margaret to Canada, which was rejected.

 1939: Royal Tour of Canada and the United States

-In 1939, Elizabeth's parents toured Canada and the United States, but Elizabeth remained in Britain as she was considered too young to undertake public tours.
+In 1939, Elizabeth's parents toured Canada and the United States, but Elizabeth remained in Britain as her father thought she was too young.

-From February to May 1940, Princesses Elizabeth and Margaret lived at Royal Lodge, Windsor, before moving to Windsor Castle.
+From February to May 1940, the princesses lived at Royal Lodge, Windsor, until moving to Windsor Castle, where they lived for most of the next five years.

-From April 1944 until her accession, Elizabeth's arms consisted of a lozenge bearing the royal coat of arms of the United Kingdom, differentiated with a label of three points argent, the centre point bearing a Tudor rose, and the first and third a cross of Saint George.
+From April 1944 until her accession, Elizabeth's arms consisted of a lozenge bearing the royal coat of arms of the United Kingdom.
+It was differenced with a label of three points argent, the centre point bearing a Tudor rose and the first and third a cross of Saint George.

 1946: Induction into the Gorsedd of Bards

-In 1946, Elizabeth was inducted into the Gorsedd of Bards at the National Eisteddfod of Wales.
+In 1946, Elizabeth was inducted into the Gorsedd of Bards at the National Eisteddfod of Wales, signifying her connection with Welsh culture.

-On 9 July 1947, the engagement of Elizabeth to Prince Philip was officially announced.
+On July 9, 1947, the engagement of Elizabeth to Philip was officially announced.

 November 1947: Marriage to Philip Mountbatten

-In November 1947, Elizabeth married Philip Mountbatten, a former prince of Greece and Denmark.
-The marriage lasted 73 years.
+In November 1947, Elizabeth married Philip Mountbatten, a former prince of Greece and Denmark, marking a significant event in her life.
+Their marriage lasted 73 years.

 November 1947: Marriage at Westminster Abbey

-On 20 November 1947, Elizabeth married Philip Mountbatten at Westminster Abbey, receiving 2,500 wedding gifts from around the world.
+On November 20, 1947, Elizabeth and Philip were married at Westminster Abbey, receiving 2,500 wedding gifts from around the world.
+Elizabeth needed ration coupons to buy the material for her gown designed by Norman Hartnell.

 1947: Overseas Tour in Southern Africa

-In 1947, Elizabeth went on her first overseas tour, accompanying her parents through southern Africa.
+In 1947, Elizabeth went on her first overseas tour, accompanying her parents through southern Africa, demonstrating her commitment to the Commonwealth.

 November 1948: Birth of Prince Charles